bjbraams/bjbraams.github.io/README.md

 Basic university education in Utrecht (theoretical physics) and Eindhoven (mathematics and computing science).
 I am interested in scientific computing and data analysis with applications in plasma physics, molecular modelling, and atomic physics.

-Projects, packages and pages: To follow.
+Projects, packages and pages: [Calendars](https://bjbraams.github.io/calendars/) of meetings in selected topics in the mathematical and physical sciences.